Welcome to the website of Kritika: Explorations in Russian and Eurasian History.

 Image: Aristarkh Lentulov, St. Basil’s Cathedral (1913).

-This image is in the public domain in the United States because it was painted before 1923.
+The above image is in the public domain in the United States because it was painted before 1923.